Spiritual Meaning of Trees in a Dream: Symbolism Explained

 What does seeing trees in a dream mean in Islam?

 In Islamic dream interpretation, trees symbolize people's personality and character.
-A date palm represents a noble person; a bitter tree, someone harmful.
+A date palm represents a noble person.
+A bitter tree represents someone harmful.
 Green trees signal piety and abundance.
 A falling or uprooted tree may indicate the departure or loss of a significant person or source of support.

 What is the spiritual meaning of someone cutting a tree in a dream?